rschramm9/MOTUS_KIOSK/README.md

-# AHNC_MOTUS_KIOSK
+# MOTUS_KIOSK
-## Ankeny Hill Nature Center MOTUS Kiosk System
+## Nature Center MOTUS Kiosk System

-This project creates a public display or "kiosk"" for a Motus receiver station for the US Fish and Wildlife Service (USFWS) Ankeny Hill Nature Center.
-The goal is to engage public visitors to the site with a simple near-realtime display of migratory bird tag detection events.
-It presents a very simple limited number of screens that are easy to navigate via a touchscreen display.
+This project began as public display or "kiosk"" for a Motus receiver station for the US Fish and Wildlife Service (USFWS) Ankeny Hill Nature Center.
+The goal is to engage public visitors to the site with a simple near-realtime display of current migratory bird tag detection events at the selected receiver.
+It presents a very simple limited number of screens that are easy to navigate.

+The project has evolved to become useful beyond that original site and has been now been deployed at other organizations as both a public 'on site' kiosk and as a public accessible www website.
+The 'look' of the application (logos, colors, text content) is easily customizable.

+When deployed as a kiosk, the user interacts with the application via a touchscreen display.

+When deployed as a web site, the touchscreen interface is replaced by the users web browser so it fully accessible via the World Wide Web.

 The Motus Wildlife Tracking System (Motus) is an international collaborative research network that uses coordinated automated radio telemetry to facilitate research and education on the ecology and conservation of migratory animals.
 Motus is a program of Birds Canada in partnership with collaborating researchers and organizations.
 Learn more at https://motus.org

+Below are some example screen captures.

 ![Figure1](./documentation/md_images/RM_KioskHomepage.png)